Duke Nukem 3D: Source ports

-Another popular early project was Jonathon Fowler's JFDuke3D, which, in December 2003, received backing from the original author of Build, programmer Ken Silverman.
+Another popular early project is Jonathon Fowler's JFDuke3D, which, in December 2003, received backing from the original author of Build, programmer Ken Silverman.
 Fowler, in cooperation with Silverman, released a new version of JFDuke3D using Polymost, an OpenGL-enhanced renderer for Build which allows hardware acceleration and 3D model support along with 32-bit color high resolution textures.
 Another project based on JFDuke3D called xDuke, unrelated to the xDuke project based on Duke3d_w32, runs on the Xbox.
 Silverman has since helped Fowler with a large portion of other engine work, including updating the network code, and helping to maintain various other aspects of the engine.
-Development appears to have stopped; as of January 2015, there have been no new versions since October 9, 2005.
+Development was semi-active between 2005 and 2020, since then, new versions are regularly published.

-While a few short-lived DOS-based EDuke projects emerged, it was not until the release of EDuke32, an extended version of Duke3D incorporating variants of both Fowler's Microsoft Windows JFDuke3D code, and Saettler's EDuke code, by one of 3D Realms' forum moderators in late 2004, that EDuke's scripting extensions received community focus.
+While a few short-lived MS-DOS-based EDuke projects emerged, it was not until the release of EDuke32, an extended version of Duke3D incorporating variants of both Fowler's Microsoft Windows JFDuke3D code, and Saettler's EDuke code, by one of 3D Realms' forum moderators in late 2004, that EDuke's scripting extensions received community focus.
 Among the various enhancements, support for advanced shader model 3.0 based graphics was added to EDuke32 during late 2008-early 2009.
 In June 2008, thanks to significant porting contributions from the DOSBox team, EDuke32 became the only Duke Nukem 3D source port to compile and run natively on 64-bit Linux systems without the use of a 32-bit compatibility environment.

 On April 1, 2009, an OpenGL Shader Model 3.0 renderer was revealed to have been developed for EDuke32, named Polymer to distinguish from Ken Silverman's Polymost.
 It allows for much more modern effects such as dynamic lighting and normal mapping.
 Although Polymer is fully functional, it is technically incomplete and unoptimized, and is still in development.
 As of the fifth installment of the High Resolution Pack, released in 2011, the Polymer renderer is mandatory.
 In 2011, another significant development of EDuke32 was the introduction of true room over room (TROR), where sectors can be placed over other sectors, and can be seen at the same time.
 In practice, this allows for true three-dimensional level design that was previously impossible, although the base engine is still 2D.

-On December 18, 2012, Chocolate Duke3D port was released.
-Inspired by Chocolate Doom, the primary goal was to refactor the code so developers would easily read and learn from it.
+On December 18, 2012, the Chocolate Duke Nukem 3D source port was released.
+Inspired by Chocolate Doom, the primary goal was to refactor the code so developers could easily read and learn from it, as well as make it portable.

 In February 2013, a source code review article was published that described the internal working of the code.